phouse512/blog/_posts/2017-01-14-useful-tools-1-mypy.markdown

 Mypy is essentially a linting tool that statically type checks your Python code.
-As you write code, if you add type annotations to the classes, variables, and other elements, mypy is able to type check and find easy bugs.
+As you write code, if you add type annotations to the classes, variables, and other elements, mypy is able to type check and find typed errors.
 There are a few different ways of adding annotations depending on Python version, but overall they are just hints in the code.
 Mypy is a static analyzer, and will never interfere with your code at run-time, it simply helps you find bugs and